Confused about what you can and can’t recycle? We’ve got you covered with our ultimate guide to recycling.

 But recycling can be confusing.
 What can and can’t go in your recycling bin?
 Can you recycle toothpaste tubes?
 What about plastic meat trays?
-This Recycle Week (23 to 29 September 2019) let’s clear up the confusion around recycling once and for all with your definitive list.
+Let’s clear up the confusion around recycling once and for all with your definitive list.

 - Glass bottles and jars (rinsed).

 - Paper including newspapers, magazines, catalogues, telephone directories, Yellow Pages, envelopes (with or without windows), junk mail, office paper, greeting cards, wrapping papers (not metallic/foil), books.

 - Cardboard (flattened) including food and non-food packaging card,and non-waxed cardboard.

 - Aluminium foil and trays (clean).

 - Aerosol cans (empty) but not paint, fertilizer or weed killer cans or sprays.